 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Pathway to Cures (P2C) is the venture philanthropy fund of the National Bleeding Disorders Foundation (NBDF), established to accelerate the development of cures and therapies for inheritable blood and bleeding disorders.
-Founded to address the critical funding gap in early-stage therapy development, P2C operates independently while leveraging the resources and expertise of NBDF.
-The organization is based in New York City and focuses on innovative therapeutic approaches in the biotech and healthcare sectors.
+Pathway to Cures (P2C) serves as the venture philanthropy fund of the National Bleeding Disorders Foundation (NBDF), established to expedite the development of cures and therapies for inheritable blood and bleeding disorders.
+Founded to address the critical funding gap in early-stage therapy development, P2C operates independently while utilizing the resources and expertise of NBDF.
+The organization is headquartered at 1230 Avenue of the Americas, 16th Floor, New York, NY 10020.

-Currently, P2C targets early-stage funding opportunities, specifically in the pre-seed, seed, and seed-plus stages.
-The organization aims to attract additional capital from traditional venture capital, biotech, and pharmaceutical entities.
-While specific metrics such as fund size or portfolio count are not disclosed, P2C's strategic investments cover a range of innovative therapies for various inheritable blood disorders, demonstrating a commitment to advancing medical research and treatment options.
+Currently, P2C focuses on early-stage funding opportunities, specifically in the pre-seed, seed, and seed-plus stages.
+Although specific metrics such as fund size or portfolio count are not disclosed, P2C's strategic investments cover a range of innovative therapies targeting various inheritable blood disorders.
+The organization has made significant strides in the biotech and healthcare sectors, aiming to attract additional capital from traditional venture capital, biotech, and pharmaceutical entities.

 P2C's portfolio includes investments in several strategic areas aimed at addressing inheritable blood disorders:

-Teri Willey, Managing Director & Officer, has extensive experience in venture philanthropy and healthcare investments.
+Teri Willey: Managing Director & Officer at Pathway to Cures, brings extensive experience in venture philanthropy and healthcare investments.

-Michael Recht, MD, PhD, MBA, Chair of the Scientific Advisory Group and Chief Medical and Scientific Advisor, brings a strong medical background and expertise in blood disorders.
+Michael Recht, MD, PhD, MBA: Chair of the Scientific Advisory Group and Chief Medical and Scientific Advisor, he has a strong background in medical research and clinical practice.

-Tim Brent, MBA, Venture Principal, has a background in venture capital and strategic investments in healthcare.
+Tim Brent, MBA: Venture Principal, Tim has a track record in early-stage investments and strategic partnerships in the biotech sector.

-Peter Harvey, MBA, Chief Financial Officer and Chief Business Officer of NBDF, oversees financial operations and strategic partnerships.
+Peter Harvey, MBA: Chief Financial Officer and Chief Business Officer of NBDF, Peter oversees financial operations and strategic initiatives.

-Beth Whitehouse, Senior Vice President for Advancement at NBDF, focuses on fundraising and community engagement initiatives.
+Beth Whitehouse: Senior Vice President for Advancement at NBDF, Beth focuses on fundraising and community engagement efforts.

-Recently, Pathway to Cures announced partnerships and updates, including the launch of Spark Biomedical’s LUNA Trial aimed at non-pharmaceutical options for heavy menstrual bleeding.
-This initiative reflects P2C's commitment to exploring innovative treatment options.
+Recently, Pathway to Cures announced a partnership with Spark Biomedical to launch the LUNA Trial, which aims to explore non-pharmaceutical options for heavy menstrual bleeding.
+This initiative reflects P2C's commitment to advancing research and developing innovative therapies.

-Additionally, P2C has published insights on building better therapies through patient panels, emphasizing their engagement with the community.
-They have also shared updates on their annual fund, highlighting their ongoing efforts to advance research in inheritable blood disorders.
+Additionally, P2C has published insights on building better therapies through patient panels, demonstrating their engagement with the community and dedication to improving treatment outcomes for blood disorders.
+Updates on their annual fund have also been shared, highlighting their ongoing efforts to support research and development in this critical area.

 What are Pathway to Cures' investment criteria?

-How can startups apply or pitch to Pathway to Cures?
+How can I apply or pitch to Pathway to Cures?

-Startups can reach out via email at info@pathwaytocures.org to discuss potential investment opportunities.
-A detailed pitch deck outlining the business model, therapeutic approach, and market potential is recommended.
+Founders can reach out via email at info@pathwaytocures.org to discuss potential investment opportunities.
+A detailed pitch deck outlining the technology, market potential, and team is recommended.

 What makes Pathway to Cures different from other investors?

-P2C operates as a venture philanthropy fund, leveraging the resources of the National Bleeding Disorders Foundation to address funding gaps in early-stage therapy development.
-Their focus on inheritable blood disorders sets them apart in the investment landscape.
+P2C operates as a venture philanthropy fund, leveraging the resources of the National Bleeding Disorders Foundation to fill the funding gap in early-stage therapy development.
+Their focus on inheritable blood disorders sets them apart in the biotech investment landscape.

 What is the geographic scope of Pathway to Cures' investments?